Vahid-Negahdari/Elastic-Full-Waveforrm-Inversion/README.md

 technique (First Method), the integrated application of deep learning and the physics underlying the problem (Second Method) which includes several independent techniques, and a probabilistic deep learning technique (Third Method).
 The full paper for this source code can be found on [[1]](#1).\
-The dataset needed for this project is automatically uploaded within the codes.
-However, it's important to mention that for the Second and Third methods to be employed, a larger dataset had to be generated.
+The dataset needed for this project [[2]](#2) is automatically uploaded within the codes.
+However, it's important to mention that for the second and third methods to be employed, a larger dataset had to be generated.
 Due to limitations on uploading data, we have included the necessary code for creating auxiliary datasets.
 ## :key: Getting Started